iric-soft/epcy/doc/predictive_capability_columns.rst

 classifier.
 However, it is possible to replace the `KDE`_ classifier by a normal classifier, using -\-normal.

-Using normal classifiers, all predictive scores (listed above) stay available.
-Just, the column name of each predictive score, will be change to start by *normal* in place of *kernel* (**normal\_mcc** vs **kernel\_mcc**), to be consistant.
+Using the normal classifier, all predictive scores (listed above) remain available.
+However, the column name of each predictive score, will be changed to start with *normal* instead of *kernel* (**normal\_mcc** vs **kernel\_mcc**), to be consistant.

 Missing values
 --------------

-On some dataset (as in proteomic or single-cell), quantitative matrix can have some missing values (*nan*).
-In that case you have different way to manage these missing values with EPCY:
+On some dataset (as in proteomics or single-cell), quantitative matrix can have some missing values (*nan*).
+In that case there are different alternatives to manage these missing values within EPCY:
-* Impute missing value before to run EPCY.
+* Impute missing values before running EPCY.
-* Replace missing value by a constant, using -\-replacena.
+* Replace missing values by a constant, using -\-replacena.
 * For each gene (or feature), remove samples with missing values.

-If you choose to remove samples with missing values, EPCY will return a *predictive_capability.xls* with two new columns, **sample_query** and **sample_ref**, to report for each gene (feature), the number of query and ref samples used (without missing values).
+If you choose to remove samples with missing values, EPCY will return a *predictive_capability.xls* with two new columns, **sample_query** and **sample_ref**, to report for each gene (feature), the number of query and reference samples used (without missing values).

-If you have download the source code or data on `git`_, you can make a test using:
+If you have downloaded the source code or data on `git`_, you can test these procedures using:

  .. code:: bash